-From Notebook to HTTP API
+1.11.4 From Notebook to HTTP API

-After you finished developing the script using a Jupyter Notebook, you may want to convert it to a form suitable for submitting to Splash HTTP API (see execute).
+After you finished developing the script using Splash Notebook, you may want to convert it to a form suitable for submitting to Splash HTTP API (see execute and run).

-To do that, copy-paste (or download using "File -> Download as -> .lua") all relevant code, then put it inside function main(splash):
+To do that, copy-paste (or download using "File -> Download as -> .lua") all relevant code.
+For run endpoint add return statement to return the final result: